 This Science News article, Fighting willpower’s catch-22, (Google the title) reports on how resisting desires makes ensuing ones more tempting.
 I certainly have experienced this to be true, although it took me decades to recognize this and begin to manage it.
 Like maintaining balance, applying this always requires a moment-to-moment re-realization.

 Why did it take so long?
 After all, the Tao Te Ching presses home the view that contending with oneself or others is just shooting oneself in the foot.
 This is probably a good example of how one can only truly understand what one already knows.
-Alas, we must wait for this ‘already know’ to come about — mostly ‘drop by drop’ throughout life.
-(See We only understand what we already know and You Know.)
+Alas, we must wait for this ‘already knows’ to come about — mostly day-by-day throughout life.
+(See We only understand what we already know p.254. and You Know, p.203.)

 Underlying all this is the popular myth of will power and discipline — the belief we can control those characteristics or hurry things along.
-(See Free Will: Fact or Wishful Thinking?.)
+(See Free Will: Fact or Wishful Thinking?, p.587 )

 A glaring example of this catch-22 trap in my life was my relationship with tobacco that played out over years; this in contrast to the short-term research reported in Science News.
-(See My Battle With Tobacco.)
-Here are a few excerpts the Science News article.
+(See My Battle With Tobacco p.146) Here are a few excerpts the Science News article.
+(Google: Everyday Temptations – Hofmann.)

 Willpower comes with a wicked kickback.
 Exerting self-control saps a person’s mental energy and makes the next desire that inevitably comes along feel more compelling and harder to resist, a study of people’s daily struggles with temptation found.